chainwikinet/wikijs-yam-content/YAM-Roadmap.md

 -- Governance and code development

 ## RageQuit
-- Status: Concepting
+- **Status**: Concepting
-- Priority: Low
+- **Priority**: Low
-- Summary: The `RageQuit` function (named originally by [MolochDAO](https://concourseopen.com/blog/moloch-dao-explained/)) would allow YAM holders to redeem some pro rata portion of the treasury.
+- **Summary**: The `RageQuit` function (named originally by [MolochDAO](https://concourseopen.com/blog/moloch-dao-explained/)) would allow YAM holders to redeem some pro rata portion of the treasury.
 This would create a hard price floor for YAM based on the treasury, as an arbitrage would exist if the treasury ever exceeded market cap.
 Several adjustments to the basic mechanism have been proposed to align incentives towards desired actions.
 At current market cap and treasury value, RageQuit is not economically rational, leading to its current low priority.
-- Next steps:
+- **Next steps**:
 -- Continue developing concept with community
 -- Track treasury and market cap, as priority increases as they approach equal value

 # Treasury

 ## Diversify treasury for sustainability/reduce tail risk
-- Status: Concepting
+- **Status**: Concepting
-- Priority: High
+- **Priority**: High
-- Summary: While it is tempting to chase the highest yield, the YAM community needs to think carefully of risk, specifically tail-risk, in the assets it holds in the treasury.
+- **Summary**: While it is tempting to chase the highest yield, the YAM community needs to think carefully of risk, specifically tail-risk, in the assets it holds in the treasury.
 In our current 100% allocation to yUSD, we are subject to DAI, USDT, USDC, and TUSD risk, yCRV smart contract risk, and yCRV Yearn Vault smart contract risk.
 The treasury drives most, if not all, the value of the protocol; ensuring no single tail risk can destroy the protocol should be a high priority.
 Once we have diversified our exposure, we can focus on optimizing risk-adjusted returns.
-- Next steps:
+- **Next steps**:
 -- Determine diversification strategy
 -- Develop with community
 -- Governance and code development

 ## Bug/Hack Protection Protocol
-- Status: Code Development
+- **Status**: Code Development
-- Priority: Medium/High
+- **Priority**: Medium/High
-- Summary: The community has been developing a [protection protocol](https://forum.yam.finance/t/rff-yam-crop-protection/361/5) in which underwriters receive a share of all later premiums.
+- **Summary**: The community has been developing a [protection protocol](https://forum.yam.finance/t/rff-yam-crop-protection/361/5) in which underwriters receive a share of all later premiums.
 The mechanism allows for a bootstrapping period to seed a strong initial protection pool, which will allow later protection buyers to access deep and affordable coverage.
-- Next steps:
+- **Next steps**:
 -- Continue code development
 -- Trial system on testnet
 -- Forum discussion and off-chain proposal